okx/okexchain-docs/docs/delegators/delegators-faq.md

 You will have the ability to choose if you want to become a delegator on the OKC ecosystem. the future of the network may depend on your  votes and those who will manage it.

+## Incentives

+For more information on incentives, see [Staking Rewards Algorithm](../validators/detail/distr.html).

 ## Choosing a validator